 Azuga customers have told us that using our GPS fleet management solution has helped their business:

 Yes, our solution has a robust fleet GPS tracking app and can be used on both Apple and Android devices.

 Scores are points given to drivers based on their driving behavior.
 It helps you identify best-performing drivers, as well as high-risk drivers, in your organization.

 Azuga generates scores for events such as hard braking, speeding, hard acceleration, idling, cornering, distracted driving, and seatbelt usage.
 It calculates scores on a scale of 0-100.
 Scores are generated daily, for the previous day’s driving.
 Download our driver scoring overview to see how our driver scores are calculated in detail.

 The Driver Rewards Program is an initiative that aims to change the relationship between fleet managers and drivers.
 This feature helps fleet managers easily reward their best-performing drivers.

-Scores and leaderboards provide inherent competition among drivers to drive safer, however rewards make it even better.
-In fact, many studies have shown that smaller, but more frequent recognition has a lasting effect and not only changes driver behavior but also helps you retain your best-performing drivers.
+Scores and leaderboards provide inherent competition among drivers to drive safer, However rewards make it even better.
+In fact, Many studies have shown that smaller, more frequent recognition has a lasting effect changes driver behavior and helps you retain your best-performing drivers.

 Rewards are gift cards given to drivers based on their scores and driving behavior.
 Drivers can redeem these gift cards at stores integrated with Azuga.
 By default, rewards are sent via email.
 Some of the brands from which drivers can claim their rewards are: Amazon, Burger King, Home Depot, and Walmart.